venaturum/smsp_bucket_index_formulations/README.md

 ### TI Model

 The classical time indexed (TI) integer linear programming model is one of the most well studied mixed integer linear programming formulations for nonpreemptive single machine scheduling problems.
-The problem data is assumed to be integer and a sufficiently large planning horizon is discretised into time periods of unit length.
+The time periods which divide the planning horizon are of unit length.
 Binary variables, $x$ are defined for each job and each period to model whether or not the job starts at the beginning of the period.
 The TI model's single biggest shortcoming is its size.
 The length of the planning horizon is pseudopolynomial in the size of the problem input, so for instances involving many jobs and long processing times, the TI model may be intractable due to its large number of variables and constraints.

 In the TI model the planning horizon consists of $T$ periods in which period $t$ starts at time $t-1$ and ends at time $t$.
 Specifically, period $t$ corresponds to the right  half-open real interval $[t-1, t)$.
 The objective function is linear in the binary variables, with $c_{jt}$ being the cost incurred of starting job $j$ at the start of period $t$ (i.e. at time $t-1$).

-For convenience, let $[t_1, t_2]$ denote the set $\{t_{1}, \ldots, t_{2}\} \cap \{1, \ldots , T\}$ of periods where the set $[t_{1}, t_{2}] = \emptyset$ if period $t_{1} > t_{2}$.
+For convenience, let $[t_1, t_2]$ denote the set $\lbrace t_{1}, \ldots, t_{2}\} \cap \{1, \ldots , T\rbrace$ of periods where the set $[t_{1}, t_{2}] = \emptyset$ if period $t_{1} > t_{2}$.

 $$
 \begin{alignat}{2}